AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

 However, you can store this information as follows:

 1. Create a call to the offer engine in an enrichment activity placed after a query and before a delivery activity.
-[Learn more](#specifying-an-offer-or-a-call-to-the-offer-engine).
+[Learn more](#specifying-an-offer-or-a-call-to-the-offer-engine)
 1. In the activity's main window, select **[!UICONTROL Edit additional data...]**.

    ![](assets/ita_enrichment_rankweight_1.png)